 Be prepared to wait in line an hour or more to reach VFW Park.
 The lights are well worth the wait.
-Once in, you’ll turn off your headlights and follow the cars along the slow-paced drive through the two-mile long route.
+Once in, turn off your headlights and follow the cars along the slow-paced drive through the two-mile route.
 The festival showcases everything from traditional whimsical giant toy soldiers to spaceships and dinosaurs covered almost solidly with twinkling lights.

 Don’t miss a Midwest Wanderer post.
 For a FREE subscription, enter your e-mail address in the Subscribe2 box to the right and click Subscribe.